Globalization for geometric partial comodules: The globalization question

 Lemma \ref{constructionpreglob} and Proposition~\ref{prop:globset} suggest that the globalization for a partial comodule could be constructed by considering the equalizer of the corresponding pair \eqref{eq:glob1}.
 Our main result, Theorem \ref{thm:globalization}, shows that this is indeed the case.

 As we henceforth need that a particular equalizer in the category of comodules over the coalgebra $H$ exists, let us recall that this is a rather mild condition.
 In fact, in \cite{Porst} it is shown that for $\cC$ of the form $\Mod_k$ (for a commutative ring $k$) or ${_A\Mod_A}$ (for a possibly non-commutative ring $A$), the category of comodules over any coalgebra in $\cC$ is complete.
 Furthermore, it is well-known that the limit of any given diagram in $\Com^H$ exists whenever the limit of the same diagram in $\cC$ exists and the functor $-\ot H\ot H:\cC\to \cC$ preserves it.
-In particular, $\Com^H$ is complete if $\cC$ is complete and $H$ is a flat object in $\cC$ (i.e. the endofunctor $-\ot H$ preserves limits).
+In particular,

+that is, when the endofunctor $-\ot H$ preserves limits.
+These observations can be deduced from, for example, \cite[Proposition 4.3.2]{BorII}.

 The advantage of the last case is that limits can be computed in the underlying category $\cC$.
 Examples of such categories are $(\Set,\times,\{*\})$, $(\op{\Set},\times,\{*\})$, $(\vectk,\otimes_\K,\K)$, $(\op{\vectk},\otimes_\K,\K)$ and $(\Calgk,\otimes_\K,\K)$ where $\K$ is a field, or the category $(\Rmod{k},\otimes_k,k)$ of (symmetric) modules over a commutative ring $k$, provided that the coalgebra $(H,\Delta,\varepsilon)$ is such that $H$ is flat as $k$-module.
 The category $(\op{\Top},\times,\{*\})$ is an example as well, provided that the monoid $(H,\mu,u)$ in $\Top$ is such that $H$ is locally compact Hausdorff (a sufficient condition to have that $- \times H$ preserves colimits in $\Top$) or that $H$ is a topological group.
 The explicit globalization for all these cases will be treated separately, in details, in \cite{Saracco-Vercruysse1, Saracco-Vercruysse2}.